embedly/embedly-docs/endpoints/response.rst

         >Google</a>

-We need to make clear that the page is not known with 100% certainty to be a phishing site or a distributor of malware, and that the warnings merely identify possible risk.
+We need to make clear that the page is not known with 100% certainty to be a phishing site or a distributor of malware, and the warnings merely identify possible risks.
 Once a url is flagged as malicious you must respect the `cache_age` attribute.
 When `cache_age` expires you must not show the message again until you have reevaluated that url with Embedly.
-We take care of updating the list in the background and making sure that you are in compliance with the Safe Browsing API.
+We take care of updating the list in the background and making sure you are in compliance with the Safe Browsing API.

 .. _place:

 Place
 -----
-The place object gives location data that is associated with the url.
+The place object gives location data, which is associated with the url.
 An example ``place`` value for a Foursquare venue would be::

     {